att-innovate/firework/README.md

 #### Stepping through add_person: `gdb`

-In the last section, we used `vim` and `ctags` to navigate our way through `add_person.cc`, learning more about the code that's responsible for serializing messages.
+In the last section, we used `vim` and `ctags` to navigate our way through `add_person.cc`, learning more about the soure code that's responsible for serializing messages.
 While this combo was very effective, it wasn't perfect.
 We were sometimes left with several hundred options to choose from in identifying the next codepath to take, and sometimes none of these paths were the one we needed.
-The <a href="https://www.gnu.org/software/gdb/">GNU Project Debugger</a> (a.k.a., the GNU Debugger, or simply `gdb`) fixes this problem, providing a mechanism for easily identifying the exact codepaths taken and eliminating any guesswork.
+The <a href="https://www.gnu.org/software/gdb/">GNU Project Debugger</a> (a.k.a., the GNU Debugger, or simply `gdb`) fixes this problem, providing the ability to easily identify the exact codepaths taken and eliminating any guesswork.
 This powerful tool allows you to walk through an application as it executes, insert breakpoints, halt execution, inspect the values of variables, step into functions as they're called, and inspect the <a href="https://en.wikipedia.org/wiki/Call_stack">call stack</a> among other things.
-While this tool's primary use is for debugging, it can also be effectively used to understand how a program works.
-In this section, we'll use `gdb` to walk through `add_person`, providing the same information for the `Person` message we previously serialized by hand, and make use of `gdb`'s <a href="https://sourceware.org/gdb/onlinedocs/gdb/Backtrace.html">backtrace</a> feature to take a closer look at the codepaths that ultimately lead to `WriteVarint32ToArray()` and other `CodedOutputStream` methods.
+While this tool's primary use is in debugging, it can also be effectively used to understand how a program works.
+In this section, we'll use `gdb` to walk through `add_person`, providing the same information for the `Person` message we previously serialized by hand, and make use of `gdb`'s <a href="https://sourceware.org/gdb/onlinedocs/gdb/Backtrace.html">backtrace</a> feature to take a closer look at the codepaths that ultimately lead to `WriteVarint32ToArray()` and other methods of the `CodedOutputStream` class.

-If you've never used `gdb` before, here are some useful tutorials that cover everything from how to compile your program to be compatible with `gdb`, to basic commands for the `gdb` command-line interface and retrieving information about call stack:
+If you've never used `gdb` before, here are some useful tutorials that cover everything from how to compile your program to include debugging information needed by `gdb`, to basic commands for the `gdb` command-line interface and retrieving information about call stack:
 - <a href="http://web.eecs.umich.edu/~sugih/pointers/summary.html">GDB Tutorial</a>: a good intro, quick tutorial covering basics
 - <a href="http://www.unknownroad.com/rtfm/gdbtut/">RMS's gdb Debugger Tutorial</a>: a more comprehensive tutorial (and the one I used to learn `gdb`)
 - <a href="https://sourceware.org/gdb/onlinedocs/gdb/Backtrace.html">8.2 Backtraces</a>: using `gbd`'s backtrace feature to inspect the call stack

 Once you're confident in your abilities to use `gdb`, continue below to step through `add_person`.
 Note, I'm using the CentOS 7 server with the Protocol Buffer runtime library already built and installed, as well as `add_person`.
-I also assume you didn't permanently set the `PKG_CONFIG_PATH` or `LD_LIBRARY_PATH` environment variables; you can safely skip these steps below if you already have them set.
+I also assume you didn't permanently set the `PKG_CONFIG_PATH` or `LD_LIBRARY_PATH` environment variables; you can safely skip these steps below if they're already set.
 Also note that we should still be on branch `protobuf-v3.0.2` of the `protobuf` respository.

 1. `gdb` should already be installed on your machine, but just in case, run the following: